Learning Git

 git add .

-git commit -m "Add search feature"
+git commit -m "Add search functionality"

-Switch back to main:
+Switch back to the main branch:

 1